albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Selecting a destination runway add a final approach leg and which can be customized by changing altitude and length.
+Selecting a destination runway add a final approach leg and which can be customized by changing altitude at final, length and offset angle.
 This allows *Little Navmap* to give vertical guidance and to show ILS and/or VASI slopes at the destination.
 See :doc:`CUSTOMPROCEDURE` for more information.